UMWEDU/umw-finaid-sync/_pages/post-job.md

 wpcf-home-page-grid-inclusion:
   - "0"
 ---
-<h2>Are you looking to hire student employees to help out in your department?</h2>
+<strong>Are you looking to hire student employees to help out in your department?</strong>

 You’re in luck, because we have a ton of students who are looking to work!
 They just need to know what opportunities are out there.

 If you are hiring, please contact Laura Needham, Student Employment Coordinator, at <a href="mailto:lneedham@umw.edu">lneedham@umw.edu</a> or (540) 654-1685, so that she can advertise your position on the <a href="https://orgsync.com/129314/chapter">Student Employment portal</a> on myUMW.
 Please include: